tari-project/tari/RFC/src/RFC-0375_TCWalletBridge.md

 RFC placeholder.

-Since all instructions carry a small fee which is paid to the VN committee managing the asset, this document will describe how Tari Collections synchronises Tari coin payments when submitting instructions.
+Since all instructions carry a small fee which is paid to the VN committee managing the asset, this document will describe how Tari Collections synchronises Tari token payments when submitting instructions.